Loading...

 • To maximise the flavour of the whole spices (cardamom, fennel seeds, cumin, and cloves), toast them in the hot ghee for a few seconds before adding the onions.
 This helps release their oils and deepens the flavour.

 • If the sauce becomes too thick during cooking, add a little water to loosen it up.
-This can help create a nice, rich curry sauce.

 • Add fenugreek at the end to preserve its delicate flavour and aroma.